MC862229 - Microsoft Outlook: Quickly see who is in the office based on work hours and location

 Targeted Release: We will begin rolling out in mid-August 2024 and expect to complete by late August 2024.

-General Availability (Worldwide): We will begin rolling out early October 2024 and expect to complete by late October 2024.
+General Availability (Worldwide): We will begin rolling out early October 2024 and expect to complete by early March 2025 (previously late February).

 How this will affect your organization: